 Wrap the rabbit strip forward with tight side-by-side wraps to form the body.

 IMPORTANT: Do Not overlap the wraps.
 Only use side-by-side wraps, otherwise the body will be too “fat” and too much material is used.
 You will only need about 3-4 wraps and about 2 3/4 to 3 inches (7cm) of rabbit strip.

 Tie off the rabbit strip leaving a small gap behind the eye of the hook.

 Tie a small thread head making sure you leave a small gap behind the eye of the hook for the Baitfish Head to be fitted.

 The body is now complete.

-Super Glue the thread wraps.
-Put a small amount of super glues on the thread head (top, bottom and sides).
+Super glue the thread wraps.
+Put a small amount of super glue on the thread head (top, bottom and sides).

-Fit the Baitfish Head from the front over the eye of the hook and seat this firmly in position.
-Note: you must position the Baifish Head with the keel (thicker section) at the bottom to swim hook down.
+Fit the Baitfish Head from the front over the eye of the hook and seat it firmly in position.
+Note: you must position the Baitfish Head with the keel (thicker section) at the bottom to swim hook down.